gabors-data-analysis/gabors-data-analysis.github.io/_pages/code-learn.md

 ## R
 There are two popular *toungues* (beyond base) in R, called *data.table* and *tidyverse*.
 We use *tidyverse*.
 There are great many resources, to learn R for data analysis.

+The best start is our brand new course: [**Coding for Data Analysis in R**](https://github.com/gabors-data-analysis/da-coding-rstats).
+It offers a complete course to go along with the first twelve chapters of [Data Analysis](https://gabors-data-analysis.com/).
+Classes with code, learning outcomes, exercises.
+Pretty cool.

-Here are some ideas:
+To learn R, here are some oher ideas:

 1. To learn tidyverse, you may start with the wonderful book by Hadley Wickham and Garrett Grolemund [R for Data Science](https://r4ds.had.co.nz/){:target="_blank"}.
 2. A wonderful intro, with a focus on starting R and data wrangling, is by Jenny Briant's [Data wrangling, exploration, and analysis with R](https://stat545.com/){:target="_blank"} course, aka STAT545.